ervandew/eclim/doc/content/eclimd.rst

 .. note::
   Even though an eclipse gui is not started in eclim's headless mode, eclipse still requires a running X server to function.
-To run eclimd on a truely headless server, please see the :ref:`headless guide <guides/headless>`.
+To run eclimd on a truely headless server, please see the :doc:`headless guide </guides/headless>`.

 **Stopping eclimd**